 In the event that someone whom you did not buy for does choose to give you a gift, graciously accept the present.
 Saying something like, “Wow, thank you so much!” and possibly following up with a thank-you note is sufficient.
 Remember, true gifts are given in a spirit of love, not in a spirit of wanting something in return, so resist the temptation to feel bad about this!

 6. Give your kids fewer presents.

 Now, I’m not suggesting that we deprive our children of their beloved gifts on Christmas morning.
 I’m simply recommending that we make Christmas less about presents and more about family time together.

 If you make sure to serve others first, you might be pleasantly surprised to discover that your kids don’t “need” as much stuff as they usually think they need.

-Another way to help your kids not want as much stuff?
-Throw holiday advertisements away as soon as they come in the mail and keep the television (especially commercials) turned off.
+Another way to help your kids not want as much stuff is to throw holiday advertisements away as soon as they come in the mail and keep the television (especially commercials) turned off.

 There are so many things you can do as a family that are more special than presents and won’t contribute to “Christmas Greed.”
 You could bake cookies, walk or drive around your town looking at Christmas lights, attend a play, watch a movie at home, do an extra service project, or read a great Christmas chapter book out-loud together.